Fishing Arastradero Lake

 Arastradero Lake is a quiet pond in the hills of Palo Alto.
-Close to its bigger, private brother Boronda Lake, you reach the lake after a pleasant stroll along a grassy, sunny trail surrounded by oak trees.
+Close to its bigger, recently-private sibling Boronda Lake, you reach the lake after a pleasant stroll along a grassy, sunny trail surrounded by oak trees.

 About the Lake

 Calling Arastradero a lake is a misnomer - it’s more of a farm pond than anything else.
 Surrounded by tules, shoreline access can be very difficult (no boats or float tubes allowed).
 There are only 3 or 4 places where you can cast into the lake.
 The fishing can be decent here, if you can snag one of the few fishing spots.

 Arastradero has a lot of small bass that roam in schools around the lake, especially during early on in the summer and during warm evenings.
 When one of the schools pass by, throw a noisy/flashy bait, like a popper or a spinnerbait, and you’ll probably catch a fish.